jzjackjz/VandyPool-Backend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is the backend for the VandyPool web application.
-Here is the link to the project: https://github.com/jzjackjz/VandyPool/
+This app was deployed with Heroku.
+Here is the link to the front-end project: https://github.com/jzjackjz/VandyPool/

 ### Built With

-Our project was bulit with the following languages and frameworks:
+Our full-stack project was bulit with the following languages and frameworks:

 * React
 * Python
-* Node.js
 * Django Framework
+* Heroku + Vercel

 ### Getting Started